semaphoreci/semaphore/docs/docs/getting-started/migration/bitbucket.md

 <TabItem value="new" label="Semaphore">

 Semaphore does not clone the repository by default.
-This is because there are certain scenarios in which you don't need the code or you want to customizet the cloning process.
+This is because there are certain scenarios in which you don't need the code or you want to customize the cloning process.

 To clone the repository in Semaphore we only need to execute [`checkout`](../../reference/toolbox#checkout).